Radiohead229/Potato-Disease-Classification/README.md

 Step 3: Run the codes below to install the necessary dependencies

 `cd frontend`
 changes the directory to frontend

 `npm install --from-lock-json`
 pulls all javascript modules that are required for the project

 `npm audit fix`

-Automatically finds and fixes known security vulnerabilities in project's dependencies.
+automatically finds and fixes known security vulnerabilities in project's dependencies.

 ## Setup for Docker Desktop